 - The 214 goes north to Highgate Village and south to Kentish Town, Camden Town, St Pancras, Islington, Moorgate and Liverpool Street

-- The C2 also goes to Kentish and Camden Town and then on to Oxford Circus; the route now extends to Hyde Park and Victoria
+- The 88 also goes to Kentish Town and Camden Town and then on via Trafalgar Square to Clapham.

 - The C11 goes east to Archway and west to Royal Free Hospital, Swiss Cottage, Finchely Road (O2 Centre) and, eventually, Brent Cross